AdamWongCH/analytics-thinking/README.md

 # Analytics Thinking

-A practical, thinking-first approach to data analytics.
+A practical, thinking-first approach to data analytics for real-world decision-making.

 ---

 ## Overview

-This repository is an end-to-end learning path designed to help you:
+This repository provides an end-to-end learning path for analytics.

+It is designed to help you:

 > **think with data, not just work with it**

-It focuses on how analytics is used to:
+The focus is not just on techniques, but on:

-* frame problems
+* framing problems
-* interpret results
+* interpreting results
-* support decisions
+* supporting decisions

 ---

-## What This Is About
+## What Makes This Different

 Most analytics resources focus on: